anders-kolstad/sdmShiny/README.md

 ### Ensemble

 Lets put the 5\*3 models together and make a map of the current habitat suitability, using ensamble.
+Runtime approx. 1 min.

 ``` r
 for(i in 1:length(mySpecies3)){